 Structuring Repositories

-A common pattern is to define queries as public vals on a repository object with declared types.
-Fixed queries become Operations (name them for analysis reports), parameterized queries become Templates:
+A common pattern is to define queries on a repository object.
+Fixed queries become public vals returning OperationRead (name them for analysis reports); parameterized queries become methods that take their parameters and return OperationRead or Operation:

 - Kotlin